 Bone metabolic diseases

-The group is studing the pathophysiology of osteoporosis and in particular the regulation of bone formation with focus on male idopathic osteoporosis (MIO).
+The group is studying the pathophysiology of osteoporosis and in particular the regulation of bone formation with focus on male idopathic osteoporosis (MIO).

 In one of the largest bone- histomorphometry studies published, we showed that MIO patients had thin bone structural units indicating a formative dysfunction.
 In primary osteoblast cultures from patients with MIO we demonstrated inhibited responses to anabolic stimuli as PTHrP and calcitriol.